-When you check this item, the alarm-triggered recording will be stored on your Micro SD/SDHC card when tampering is detected.
+After selecting this item, the alarm-triggered recording will be saved on your Micro SD card.

 The pre-trigger buffer recording function allows users to check what happened to trigger the alarm.
 The pre-trigger buffer time range is from 1 to 3 seconds.